Agent (Marvel Comics)

 The Agent (Rick Mason) is a fictional character appearing in American comic books published by Marvel Comics.
-He is the son of Tinkerer.
-Created by James Hudnall and John Ridgway, Agent first appeared in Marvel Graphic Novel: Rick Mason, The Agent #1 (December, 1989).
+He is a freelance mercenary specializing in dealing with superhuman threats, and the son of Phineas Mason / Tinkerer.
+Created by James Hudnall and John Ridgway, the character first appeared in Marvel Graphic Novel: Rick Mason, The Agent #1 (December 1989).

-O-T Fagbenle portrayed Mason in the Marvel Cinematic Universe film Black Widow (2021) and Disney+ miniseries Secret Invasion (2023).
+O-T Fagbenle portrayed Rick Mason in the Marvel Cinematic Universe film Black Widow (2021) and the Disney+ miniseries Secret Invasion (2023).

 Publication history

-Rick Mason was created by James Hudnall and John Ridgway and made his debut in Marvel Graphic Novel: Rick Mason, The Agent #1 (December, 1989).
+Rick Mason was created by James Hudnall and John Ridgway and made his debut in Marvel Graphic Novel: Rick Mason, The Agent #1 (December 1989).